World Yo-Yo Contest: Current champions

-Winners by country and players
+Winners by country and players (1993-2013 Unoffficial World Championship)

 The World Yo-Yo Contest has historically been dominated by the Japanese-taking home 85 World Titles in the past 22 years.
 The United States has also had a lesser dominance, taking home 27 World Titles.

 Shinji Saito remains the most decorated yo-yoer of all-time with 13 World Titles.
-Takeshi Matsuura, Hajima Miura and Rei Iwakura are tied for second with each at 7.
+Hajime Miura is second with 8 World Titles to his name.

 Historical notes

+World Yo-Yo Contest (2000-2012)

 In 2003, Brazil's Rafael Matsunaga became the first player outside Japan or the United States to win a World Title, doing so in 5A (Counterweight).
 In 2004, Hiroyuki Suzuki won his first World Title.
 Both Daisuke Shimada and Shinji Saito won their third World Title in as many years.
 Hiroyuki Suzuki became the first player to ever win back-to-back titles in the 1A division in 2005.
 Shinji Saito continued his dominance, winning his fourth World Title in the 2A division.
 Kentaro Kimura won the 3A division with what is considered the greatest 3A routine of all time in 2009.
 In 2010, Canada's Jensen Kimmitt became the first player outside Japan or the United States to win a World Title in 1A.
 Without Shinji Saito entering the 2A division, Yashushi Furakawa won the World Title.
-Singapore's Marcus Koh became the second player outside of the United States or Japan to win in the 1A division.
+Singapore's Marcus Koh became the second player outside of the United States or Japan to win in the 1A division when he won in 2011.
 Shinji Saito also returned from a year competition hiatus to win the 2A division for a record eighth time.
 In 2012, Switzerland's inmot!on became the first team outside Japan or the United States to win the Artistic Performance (AP) division.
 It was also the first ever World Title won by European competitors.
-In 2013, Hungary's Janos Karancz became the first European to win the 1A division at the World Yo-Yo Contest.
-2013 was also the first, and only, year to feature a top-3 in 1A with no players from Japan or the United States.
-In 2014, Rei Iwakura completed a flawless routine in the 4A division en route to his third World Title.